Title: The Air That Angels Breathe

 “Oh.”
 John blinked in surprise.
 He’d forced his father onto that trip so he would have an excuse to be on Earth during the presentation in case Rodney got into trouble.
 He sighed.
 “So, you’re not serious about her?”

-“No. I mean—she’s beautiful and brilliant but you know I don’t even like kids, and she mentioned on our third date that she’d like to have three.”
+“No. She’s beautiful, so that was interesting for a bit, but her views on mutants and our rights are galling.
+Plus, she wants kids.
+I don’t even like kids, and she mentioned on our third date that she’d like to have three.”
 He paused.
 “To increase the chances that one of her children would mutate.”

 John’s mouth dropped open.
 “Seriously?”

 “Yeah, seriously.
-She’s dating me for my genes, John and that’s not even remotely sexy.”
+She was dating me for my genes, John, and that’s not even remotely sexy.”

 “You’ve had a vasectomy,” John muttered, and then it was his turn to blush when Rodney lifted an eyebrow at him.
 “I’ve had your balls in my hand, McKay.
 I know what one of those scars feels like.
 I’ve got one myself.”

 “I’m so much better looking than she is.”
-John pulled a t-shirt out of a drawer and jerked it over his head.
+John took a t-shirt out of a drawer and pulled it over his head.
 “Don’t you think?”

 Rodney glanced him over.
 “You know very well what you look like.
 I’m not feeding your ego anymore today.”